 My research focuses on the history of technology and its implications on the wider history of modern Germany and Europe during the nineteenth and twentieth centuries.
 My current book project explores the ways in which aviation technology disrupted the social and cultural practices of German aviators during the First World War.
 Powered flight further transformed the experience of time, space, and even violence and death during and after the conflict and had a profound impact on both German fliers and wider popular culture.

 At UT-Knoxville, I teach survey courses on the second half of Western Civilization.
 In my courses, I focus on central questions of human rights, the role of ideas in shaping history, and the influence of technology in disrupting historical narratives.

 Field of Study: Modern German History / European History.

-Research Interests: Modern Germany, Modern Europe, World War I, Aviation, Science and Technology, Social and Cultural History.
+Research Interests: Modern Germany, Modern Europe, World War I, Aviation, History of Technology, Social and Cultural History.